5 COVID-19 Workplace Safety Tips

 By Grace Hancock

 COVID-19 is still at the top of everyone’s minds even after nearly two years.
 For many Americans, reminders like “wear a mask,” and “practice social distancing” might as well be white noise.
 By now we have all likely heard and/or seen one version or another of the CDC’s guidelines on how to protect against the coronavirus.
 There are constant reminders everywhere to “avoid large crowds” and to “keep 6 feet away from others”.
-If you work out of the home, at a retail store, or in an office space, for example, you know you aren’t always able to keep away from large crowds or practice social distancing.
+If you work outside of the home, then you know you aren’t always able to practice these safety precautions.

-If this is the situation you currently find yourself in, you may be asking how you can best protect yourself and your loved ones from the coronavirus?
+If this is you, then you may be wondering how you can protect yourself and others from the coronavirus.
 Our team at Hancock Injury Attorneys values your safety and well-being.
 We also understand that not everyone has the luxury of working remotely.
-Because of this, we want to equip you with information on how to keep yourself and others safe throughout these unprecedented times.
+Thus, we want to let you know how you can keep yourself and others safe throughout these unprecedented times.
 Here are five important safety tips to help you stay safe in the workplace during the COVID-19 pandemic.

 1. Make sure that your choice of face mask is both effective and well-fitted